Chenyi-Mao/formulation/doc/usage_cases.md

 * potential users: any chemist or pharmaceutical company
 * applied features for each API: number of hydrogen bond acceptor and donor, polar surface area density, partition coefficient between octane and water, and unexchanged excretion in urine.
 * data size 800 drugs constsiting of above features and respctive lables (tablets, capsules, and solution).
-* resource: the data comes from a literature ((doi: 10.1208/s12248-011-9290-9).
+* resource: the data comes from a literature (doi: 10.1208/s12248-011-9290-9).
-* primary uses: 1) predict the missing value for other import features; 2) predict the best formulation outcome that facilitates drug delivery and absorption; 3) extend the model to other supervised stuies.
+* primary uses: 1) predict the missing values for other important features; 2) predict the best formulation outcome that facilitates drug delivery and absorption; 3) extend the model to other supervised studies.